linux-ph/linux-ph.github.io/README.md

 `podman run --rm --publish 4000:4000/tcp --publish 35729:35729/tcp --volume ~/linux-ph:/var/www ghcr.io/linux-ph/jekyll:latest` and
 go to <http://localhost:4000/>.

 The container runs `jekyll server --host 0.0.0.0 --livereload` by default.
-You can override this by supplying different parameters.
+You can override this by supplying different arguments.
 To build the site manually for example, you can execute `podman run --rm --volume ~/linux-ph:/var/www ghcr.io/linux-ph/jekyll:latest build`